-Furthermore, Furchild uses bacteriophages in the manufacturing of our pet meals.
-It is a safe, holistic and effective way to kill pathogenic (bad) bacteria without also killing beneficial bacteria that are sometimes present in foods or food processing environments.
+Furthermore, the use of bacteriophages in the manufacturing of some of Furchild's pet meals allows for a safe, holistic and effective way to kill pathogenic (bad) bacteria without also killing beneficial bacteria that are sometimes present in foods or food processing environments.
 The three specific phages we use target salmonella, listeria, and E. coli and all of their harmful strains.

 Our grandparents and great grandparents fed their pets with raw scraps from their own meals because, at the time, there was no such thing as bagged kibble and canned pet food.
 However, pets should NEVER eat cooked bones from leftover meals from their human companions.
 Dogs and cats are carnivores and have the jaw structure to rip, tear and swallow prey animals, but they are not designed for cooked bones.